RoxasKH/Matrix-3D/README.md

 Let's take for example the box present in the 2nd floor, in the 2nd row and in the 1st column and therefore of place `(1, 1, 0)`, which in the array is at index 7.
 Looking at the graph, it is easy to understand how, to find the index of the data in the array, you have to add:
-- all previous rows in the same plane (number given by the index of the row in which it is located) multiplied by the number of columns of the matrix (and so the cells that are in each row)
+- all previous rows in the same floor (number given by the index of the row in which it is located) multiplied by the number of columns of the matrix (and so the cells that are in each row)
 - all floors preceding the one in which the data is found (number given by the index of the floor in which it is found), multiplied by the number of cells they contain which is given by the multiplication of the 2 dimensions, therefore `rows*columns`.

 In this way it is possible to find the number of boxes preceding the row in which the data is in the array, to which by finally adding the remaining index of the corresponding column, one reaches the very cell containing the data one was looking for.